AyeAreEm/Tree-View/README.md

 ## Features
 - ✅ Add new `master` directories and switch between them
-- 👷‍♂️ Search for a file in the current directory [need to be able to get all files that have the inputted characters]
+- ✅ Search for a file in the current directory
 - ✅ Show files and folders in a vertical tree diagram
+- Show a context specific menu on right click
-- Get properties of a file [note for me: don't get all properties when getting the directory content, only get the properties on request for a particular one - should have quick load times, if even it's only 40ms faster.]
+- 👷‍♂️ Get properties of a file [note for me: don't get all properties when getting the directory content, only get the properties on request for a particular one - should have quick load times, if even it's only 40ms faster.]
 - Add a new file or folder
 - Remove a file or folder - Link a chosen directory to a chosen file (main feature of this. unavailable in regular file explorer)
 - Open a file in its respective app